fengalin/media-toc/README.md

 in the media.
 6. In order to precisely define the start of the new chapter, pause the media by clicking on the play/pause button, then use the `+` button next to the waveform to zoom in.
 You can then seek around current sample by clicking on the waveform.
+You can also play the media in current time frame by right clicking at the starting position.
+Use the zoom, left click and right click until you reach the position for the chapter to add.
 7. When the cursor (the vertical yellow bar) matches the start of the chapter to add, click on the `+` icon under the tree view at the bottom right of the window.
 8. Click in the newly added chapter title column and fill a title for this chapter.